-LOW (0) MODERATE (.3) HIGH (.5) Value Can use a series of connected Can use a series of connected Can present clear, expanded phrases and short, simple sentences phrases and short, simple discourse about a familiar or to talk in simple terms about familiar sentences to talk in simple terms academic topic using some topics. about familiar and academic topics. content-specific vocabulary.
+LOW (0) MODERATE (.3) HIGH (.5) Value Can use a series of connected phrases and short, simple sentences to talk in simple terms about familiar topics.
+Can use a series of connected phrases and short, simple sentences to talk in simple terms about familiar and academic topics.
+Can present clear, expanded discourse about a familiar or academic topic using some content-specific vocabulary.